 "If one person fails on stage, everybody fails, the play falls apart.
 So if somebody's struggling, you go over and help them."
 Ryan told me.

-In other countries, prison theatre is more widely integrated into the penal system.
+In other countries, prison theater is more widely integrated into the penal system.
 In the United States, for example, Shakespeare Behind Bars has been putting detainees on stage for the last 20 years.
-In France, the Ministries of Justice and Culture have created a protocol that puts attention on culture in prisons, with theatre being part of that.
+In France, the Ministries of Justice and Culture have created a protocol that puts attention on culture in prisons, with theater being part of that.
 In the UK, a 2011 study looked into the economic benefits of arts programs in prisons, suggesting for every dollar spent on prison arts, about four times the investment is generated back into society.

 Simply put, CSC does not have any specific data on the impact of the arts in Canadian institutions.
 WHoS is basically an extracurricular activity, registered as a non-profit society in the province of BC, surviving on ticket sales from the previous year's performance and grant money from Canada Council for the Arts.
-Once funding is locked in, theatre artists from Victoria help the William Head prisoners put the show together and CSC only plays a part with security.
+Once funding is locked in, theater artists from Victoria help the William Head prisoners put the show together and CSC only plays a part with security.

 During the 80-minute performance, about half a dozen security guards kept a constant watch on the inmates.
 Aside from their gruff presence, the show didn't feel anything like a prison play.
 It was actually... pretty good.
 A long applause broke out at the end with some people even giving a standing ovation.

 "Just that first time they get the applause is quite profound," explained WHoS director, Kate Rubin.
 "It's the first time they've been acknowledged in a positive way, in a big way, with like 100 people all clapping for something they've done, that is giving."